How Much Cash Do You Actually Need to Close on a Florida Home?

 What Are Buyer Closing Costs in Florida?

 Buyer closing costs in Florida are the fees and expenses you pay — on top of your down payment — to complete a home purchase.
-In Central Florida, these typically total 2–5% of the purchase price for a financed buyer, and can range from $2,000–$4,000 for a cash buyer who avoids all lender-related fees.
+In Central Florida, these typically total 2–5% of the purchase price for a financed buyer, and can range from $2,000–$4,000 for a cash buyer who skips all lender-related fees.

 Many first-time buyers are genuinely surprised to learn they need significantly more cash than just their down payment.
-For example, if you’re buying a $400,000 home with 10% down, you need $40,000 for the down payment plus approximately $14,000–$18,000 in closing costs — bringing your total cash to close to $54,000–$58,000.
+On a $400,000 home with 10% down, you need $40,000 for the down payment plus approximately $14,000–$18,000 in closing costs — bringing your total cash to close to $54,000–$58,000.

 The Biggest Buyer Closing Costs in Florida

 - Loan Origination Fee: Typically 0.5–1% of the loan amount.
-This is one of the most negotiable costs — shopping multiple lenders can save $1,500–$3,000.
+One of the most negotiable costs — shopping multiple lenders can save $1,500–$3,000.

-- Florida Documentary Stamp Tax on the Mortgage: State-mandated at $0.35 per $100 of the loan amount.
+- Florida Documentary Stamp Tax on the Mortgage: State-mandated at $0.35 per $100 of loan amount.
 On a $360,000 mortgage, that’s $1,260.
 Cash buyers pay nothing here.

 - Prepaid Interest: Interest from your closing date through the end of the month.
 Closing on the 25th minimizes this; closing on the 1st maximizes it.